End-of-Year Memory Flap Book Craftivity for Grades 2–5

 End of the Year Memory Flap Book.

 The “My Fantastic Year” topper is optional.
 There is a version that includes “cute kids” and a version with just the title.
 The Memory Flap Book can be used with or without the topper.
-All graphics on the pages were chosen for their flexibility to be used for a range of grade levels.
-Only the optional topper has a version with “cute” kids.
+All graphics on the pages were chosen for their flexibility across a range of grade levels.
+Only the optional topper comes in a “cute” kids’ version.

 Here are some samples of completed pages.
 Have students complete a couple of pages each day and assemble them during the last week of school.

 The memory book pages do require a bit of cutting.
-They are designed to require some time for assembly, which is great for the end of the year!
-Be sure that students are able to use scissors well enough to make the right-angle cuts as you see below.
+They are designed to require some assembly time, which is great for the end of the year!
+Be sure that students can use scissors well enough to make the right-angle cuts shown below.

 Once assembled, consider allowing students to use the blank, back pages as signature pages.
 Students can sign each other’s flap books.